telerik/kendo-ui-core/docs/web/tabstrip/how-to/show-tabs-at-bottom.md

 # Display tab buttons at the bottom

+> This example is now obsolete.
+Use the [**tabPosition**](/api/javascript/ui/tabstrip#configuration-tabPosition) property instead, except when working with a very old Kendo UI version.

 The following runnable sample demonstrates how to display the tab buttons at the bottom of the widget.

 #### Example: